 Hassan Hamin Assad (b.
 Alvin Burke Jr. in 1973) is an American Professional Wrestler from Liberty City, Miami, Florida who is best known for his work in WWE from 2006-2010 as Montel Vontavious Porter, or simply MVP.
-He debuted in the Florida independent scene in 2002 as Antonio Banks, including several brief stops at TNA.
-Later he had a run in the Puerto Rican IWA until in 2005, when he signed a developmental deal with WWE and was assigned to Deep South Wrestling in Georgia, where he developed the MVP character, an arrogant, self-obsessed athlete based on Rod Tidwell and Terrell Owens.
+He debuted in the Florida independent scene in 2002 as Antonio Banks, where he wrestled in Full Impact Pro, Future Of Wrestling (where he won the tag team championships with Punisher), Coastal Championship Wrestling (where he won the heavyweight championship) and made several brief stops at TNA.
+Later he had a run in the Puerto Rican IWA until in 2005, when he signed a developmental deal with WWE and was assigned to Deep South Wrestling in Georgia, where he developed the MVP gimmick, an arrogant, self-obsessed athlete based on Rod Tidwell and Terrell Owens.
 He debuted on SmackDown in 2006 as Porter, with the storyline of holding out for a big contract and eventually obtaining it.
 Over the course of his WWE run, he would hold the WWE United States Heavyweight Title twice and the WWE (SmackDown!)
 Tag Team Titles once with Matt Hardy.
 He left WWE to compete in New Japan Pro Wrestling until he left in 2013.
 Then went on to return to TNA in early 2014.As usual, you can find the basics at The Other Wiki.

 Anything You Can Do, I Can Do Better: He and Matt Hardy spent a lot of time trying to prove this to each other, even while tag team champions.
 MVP would usually cheat in the contests.